Bobby Baccalieri: Biography

 When his grief continued, Janice went so far as to use the internet to expose his children to a Ouija board within their house.
 This frightened them and cleared a path for Janice to demonstrate that Bobby's grief was affecting his children.
 Despite Bobby's initial reluctance, the two were soon married and together had a daughter, Domenica.
 Bobby remained unaware of his wife's machinations at the start of their relationship.
 Bobby also enjoyed playing with model trains.

 Since 2001, when he assisted Tony in rescuing Christopher Moltisanti and Paulie Gualtieri from the Pine Barrens, Bobby grew closer to Tony.
 As Ralph Cifaretto put it, "Dating the boss's sister will help a made man's career".
 Tony had recently stepped up his expectations of Bobby, who he felt was taking their newfound family relationship as an excuse not to earn at a competitive level, compared to other members of the family.
 Bobby rose to the occasion by supplementing his income with the $7,000 he received for using his skills as a marksman to non-fatally shoot a rapper he met at the hospital in the buttocks, while Tony was in the ICU, in order to raise the rapper's profile.

 In the episode "The Ride" Bobby's wife, son, and youngest daughter were involved in a ride accident at the feast of St. Elzear, while he took his other daughter to the bathroom.
 Bobby's initial reaction was relief that his family was unhurt.
 However, at a Sunday dinner at the Soprano residence, Janice berated Bobby for not standing up for them.
 She later accompanied him when he paid a visit to the ride's owner.

 Bobby stormed into his motel room, beat him up, and tried to extort money from him but learned that Paulie Gualtieri had been responsible for withholding the funds needed to repair the ride.
 Bobby tracked Paulie down at the festival and angrily confronted him.
 The two were separated by other associates in the crime family.
 At Christopher's belated bachelor party, Bobby left soon after Paulie arrived.
 Tony ordered Paulie to make things right with Bobby.
-The episode demonstrated Bobby's devotion to his family, but also confirmed his credentials as a man not to be crossed lightly, further cementing his position in the higher echelons of the family.
+The episode demonstrated Bobby's devotion to his family, but also confirmed his credentials as a man not to be taken lightly, further cementing his position in the higher echelons of the family.

 In the episode, "Moe N' Joe", Bobby was beaten and robbed by a street gang as he was making his collections.
 One of the gang members fired a shot at the sidewalk near Bobby's face and a concrete fragment injured his right eye.
 The injury left his sight in the eye uncertain and Carlo suspected that he might need a corneal transplantation.
 Despite the injury, Bobby made certain his payments reached Tony, by way of a concerned Carlo Gervasi, who visited Bobby at the hospital.